luketudge/introduction-to-programming/topics/extras/glossary.md

 A 'module' is simply any text file containing Python commands.
 However, in practice the term 'module' tends to be reserved for files that do not in themselves run any program that accomplishes a task or produces an output, but instead serve merely to define various [functions](#function) or [variables](#variable) that can be used in other programs.
 The contents of a module can be incorporated into another program file by [importing](#import) them.

 (Compare the term '[script](#script)'.)

+We may write our own modules, or we may make use of pre-made modules that are either built in to Python or are provided as part of additional [packages](#package) that we have installed.

 ## mutability